We are the BCT

 Consultation Process of the Care Team & BCT

-The Student Affairs Care Team (CT) is the central repository for instructor and staff concerns related to student health, safety and concerning behaviors.
-The CT staff is responsible for reviewing and triaging incoming referrals, gathering information, consulting with reporting parties, and engaging campus partners with a goal of determining interventions to support student well-being.
-The CT is supported by campus student support professionals.
-Weekly meetings with the smaller CT are convened to review and discuss student cases.
+Care Team is the central repository for instructor and staff concerns related to student health, safety and concerning behaviors.
+Care Team is responsible for reviewing and triaging incoming referrals, gathering information, consulting with reporting parties, and engaging campus partners with a goal of determining interventions to support student wellbeing.
+Care Team is supported by campus student support professionals, and meets weekly with smaller groups to review and discuss student cases.
 Monthly meetings convene the University Care Team (UCT) to review statistics and trends.

 Core BCT Membership: